ClusterLabs/PAF/configuration.md

 Moreover, if you rely on Pacemaker to move an IP resource on the node hosting the master role of PostgreSQL, make sure to add rules on the `pg_hba.conf` file of each instance to forbid self-replication.

+Last but not least, during the very first startup of your cluster, the designated master will be the only instance stopped gently as a master.
+Take great care of this when you setup your cluster for the first time

 ## PAF resource configuration